(excluding the Indianapolis 500)

 In the event two or more cars post identical qualification times, the cars will be ranked in the order in which the completed qualification attempts occurred.

 A pole is considered “earned” for statistical purposes when it is based on on-track performance at a particular track.
-When qualifying is cancelled and a pole is awarded based on points, as it will be in 2012, it is not considered a pole for statistical purposes.
+When qualifying is cancelled and a pole is awarded based on points, it is not considered a pole for statistical purposes.
 When qualifying was cancelled and a pole was awarded based on practice speeds, as it had been in some previous seasons, it is considered an “earned” pole.

 Indianapolis 500 Qualification Procedures